 - During contractions breathe in and out slowly.
-Sighing can help. - Try to 'blow the pain away' as you breath out - Try not to hold your breath as this makes the pain worse - When you breath out, let your shoulders drop.
+Sighing can help. - Try to 'blow the pain away' as you breath out - Try not to hold your breath as this makes the pain worse - When you breathe out, let your shoulders drop.
 If your shoulders are relaxed, your breathing will be easier

 Finding ways to relax and comfort yourself in labour can be very helpful.
 Many women find music, dim lights, big cushions to rest on and warm or cold packs for your back can be very soothing.
-If you wish to listen to music in Labour Ward or Birth Centre, you are welcome to bring in your own.
+If you wish to listen to music in labour ward, you are welcome to bring in your tape recorder and some tapes.